How to Protect Android Apps Against Apktool Using AI

 This Knowledge Base article describes how to use Appdome’s AI/ML in your CI/CD pipeline to continuously deliver plugins that Block Apktool in Android apps.

-What is Apktool?
+What Is Apktool?

 Prerequisites for Using Appdome's Anti-Apktool Plugins: